stei2015/webstei2015/readme.md

 ### Deploy Files using Git

+1. Merge all changes to the Openshift deploy branch.
-Make sure all local changes are committed to master, then run `git push openshift <LOCAL BRANCH NAME>:master`.
+2. Make sure all local changes are committed, then run `git push openshift <LOCAL OPENSHIFT DEPLOY BRANCH NAME>:master`.
 You might need to force the push using the `-f` flag.

 On the first deploy,

 1. Run `rhc ssh <APPLICATION_NAME>`
 2. Run `cd app-root/repo`
-3. Run `$OPENSHIFT_DATA_DIR/hhvm artisan migrate` to create tables.
+3. Run `php artisan migrate` to create tables.
 You might need to force the migration on production.
 3. Move existing data, if any.

 ### Existing Data